mdb/mdb.github.io/content/blog/2020-11-29-testing-ansible-roles-with-docker.md

 cd ansible-hello-world
 ```

-...and run `make` to start a [amidos/dcind](https://hub.docker.com/r/amidos/dcind/) container instance on which Docker is running, install Python, Ansible, and Molecule on it, and run `molecule test` from within the container:
+...and run `make` to start a [amidos/dcind](https://hub.docker.com/r/amidos/dcind/) container instance on which Docker is running, install Python, Ansible, and Molecule on it, and execute `molecule test` from within the container:

 ```text
 make